aomsin2526/BadWDSD/README.md

 To recover, use **BANKSEL** pin on the modchip to go back to OFW.

+# eMMC quirks

+- You can't install firmware directly from XMB or you will get **80029c9c** error. **You must use safe mode**
+- Because of strict timings, **100% success rate is not possible even with perfect wiring**.
+This may affect PS2 mode.

 # eMMC "complete" and "incomplete" dump

 When you dump eMMC, you will see that it says complete or incomplete.